pamelars86/slack-reports/README.md

 ### Usage

-To generate reports, make sure all services are running and use the endpoints documented in Swagger.
+To generate reports and summaries, make sure all services are running and use the endpoints documented in Swagger.

 ### Contributions